Fiserv/acceptance-solutions-apac/docs/APIs/PaymentAPI/SaleCard.md

 # Sale Card

 This API is used to send sale card transaction request.
-Merchants needs to add session token received during login API call in the header of this API.
+Merchants will be required to add session token received during login API call in the header of this API.